 Get the point?
 There are a lot of common misconceptions about how lightning works (and what it can affect), so it's not altogether crazy to think that the old "don't shower during a storm" line is another old wives' tale.
 But don't be mistaken about this one.

 It really is dangerous to bathe during a thunderstorm.
 And not just theoretically dangerous; we're talking 10 to 20 people in the U.S. a year suffer injuries while messing around with household water during a storm [source: O'Connor].
 And that doesn't just mean sitting in the tub, waiting for (literal) lightning to strike.
 Doing the dishes or even using faucets proves dangerous, too.

-But the National Weather Service doesn't take the risk lightly.
-They advise that during a thunderstorm, it's best to stay away from plumbing and faucets.
+The National Weather Service doesn't take the risk lightly.
+The agency advises that during a thunderstorm, it's best to stay away from plumbing and faucets.
 An excellent excuse to skip doing the dishes during a dark and stormy night!

 - Glass, Don.
 "Can Lightning Strike You In The Shower?"
 Moment of Science.
 March 22, 2018.
 (Aug.
 1, 2018) http://indianapublicmedia.org/amomentofscience/can-lightning-strike-you-in-the-shower/

 - MythBusters.
 "Is It Dangerous To Take A Shower During A Thunderstorm?"
 Discovery.
 2014.
 (Aug.
 1, 2018) http://www.discovery.com/tv-shows/mythbusters/mythbusters-database/shower-in-thunderstorm/